 Thanks to Omar for patience and support as I spent weekends and vacations tethered to my MacBook.
 And thanks to Nuba and Devi for providing necessary distractions.

-Since Q for Mortals went to press we have revised the terminology used in code.kx.com in order to follow common usage more closely.
-Monadic and dyadic functions are now respectively unary and binary, and verbs are now operators: functions that can be used infix.
+Since Q for Mortals Version 3 went to press we have revised the terminology used in code.kx.com in order to follow common usage more closely.
+Monadic and dyadic are now respectively unary and binary; verbs are now operators and keywords; and adverbs are iterators.